-Under a high emissions scenario, the number of days with very heavy precipitation (20 mm or more) is indicated to increase by about 7 days on average from 1990 to 2100, increasing the risk of floods.
+Under a high emissions scenario, the number of days with very heavy precipitation (20 mm or more) could increase by about 10 days on average from 1990 to 2100, increasing the risk of floods.
 Some models indicate increases outside the range of historical variability, implying even greater risk.
-If emissions decrease rapidly, the increase in risk is much reduced.
+If emissions decrease rapidly, the risk is much reduced.